Set Current Location

 The Darwin D. Martin House Complex is one of the several historic buildings built by Frank Lloyd Wright in and around Buffalo.
 Located near Delaware Park, the building is a good example of Wright's Prairie style.
 Other structures on the complex include the Barton House, with original interior wood and art glass, a covered walkway connecting the main house with the conservatory and a gardener's cottage.

-This is the place to come if you want to know all about America's favorite powdered gelatin.
+This is the place to come to if you want to know all about America's favorite powdered gelatin.
 In 1897, Mr. Pearle Bixby Wait developed the wiggly dessert in LeRoy, NY, and later sold the idea to Mr. Orator Woodward, who successfully promoted it.
 The museum has exhibits of gelatin products from all over the world, along with how Jell-O grew to be a popular dessert in this country.
-There is even a video showing commercials made about Jell-O gelatin and puddings, many featuring Bill Cosby who has been the Jell-O spokesperson since 1974.
-The museum’s gift shop has all sorts of Jell-O related merchandise, even a Jell-O mold to make a replica of a human brain.
+There is even a video showing commercials made about Jell-O gelatin and puddings.
+The museum’s gift shop has all sorts of Jell-O related merchandise.

 Declared a National Historic Site in 1986, this collection of 14 buildings is the legacy of Elbert Hubbard, the visionary writer and printer who more than 100 years ago founded a utopian arts and crafts community based on the principles of the medieval guilds.
 Located in the Village of East Aurora about 30 minutes south of downtown Buffalo, the campus includes such buildings as the recently renovated Roycroft Inn, and the Roycroft Shops.
 Guided tours of the campus are available July-September daily by appointment; the fees go towards building restorations.